-The conservator will contribute to the smooth operation and delivery of exhibitions, loans and events of Singapore Art Museum (SAM), as well as other requirements assigned by the Heritage Conservation Centre (HCC) to assist with conservation-related tasks and activities (operational and administrative).
-S/He will coordinate with both internal and external parties involved in accordance with procedures and project timelines.
+The Conservator will report to the Director, Curatorial & Collections.
+The role will contribute to the smooth operation, acquisition support and delivery of exhibitions, loans and events of Singapore Art Museum (SAM), as well as other requirements as assigned from the Heritage Conservation Centre (HCC), in assisting with conservation related tasks and activities (operational and administrative) by coordinating with both internal and external parties involved in accordance with procedures and project timelines.
 Relevant in-house training will be provided to the successful candidate.

 Artworks and artefacts are part of the National Collection and are under the custody of the National Heritage Board (NHB), Singapore.
 NHB preserves, presents and promotes the cultural heritage of Singapore, for the purpose of education, nation-building and cultural understanding.

 HCC is an institution of NHB with purpose-built facility for the storage and conservation of all artworks and artefacts under the care of NHB.
 The collections include socio-historical, cultural, ethnographic, modern and contemporary artwork materials.
-Conservation comprises four specialisations: objects conservation, paintings conservation, paper conservation, and textiles conservation.
+HCC Conservation Services is constituted by a team of over 30 conservators and comprises 5 specializations: objects conservation, paintings conservation, paper conservation, textiles conservation and conservation science.

 - Carry out conservation assessments, documentation and treatment on artworks and artefacts according to HCC procedures, instructions and guidelines for exhibitions, loans and events for SAM.